41 Years Ago: Willie Nelson Releases ‘Red Headed Stranger’

 “Well, yeah.
-They’d never heard anything, probably, that sparse turned in as a session,” Nelson admitted with a laugh.
+They’d never heard anything, probably, that sparse turned in as a session,” Nelson admits with a laugh.
 “They thought it needed a little … you know, maybe it sounded pretty good as a demo, but I couldn’t be serious about it being a finished product.”

 But Nelson, citing his deal, insisted that the album be released as recorded, and Columbia reluctantly complied.
-Released in May of 1975, ‘Red Headed Stranger’ became a runaway hit, landing at No. 1 on Billboard‘s Top Country Albums chart and eventually selling more than two million copies.
-Nelson’s sparse, mournful recording of Fred Rose’s 1947 standard ‘Blue Eyes Crying in the Rain’ reached No. 1, and the album’s other single, ‘Remember Me,’ reached No. 2.
+Released in May of 1975, Red Headed Stranger became a runaway hit, landing at No. 1 on Billboard‘s Top Country Albums chart and eventually selling more than 2 million copies.
+Nelson’s sparse, mournful recording of Fred Rose’s 1947 standard “Blue Eyes Crying in the Rain” reached No. 1, and the album’s other single, “Remember Me,” reached No. 2.

-Critical reception was equally enthusiastic.
-Texas Monthly called the record “an album so remarkable that it calls for a redefinition of the term ‘country music’ . . . the world that Nelson has created is so seductive that you want to linger there indefinitely.”
-Mother Jones said, “Texans have known for 15 years what ‘Red Headed Stranger’ finally revealed to the world; that Nelson is simply too brilliant a songwriter, interpreter, and singer — just too damn universal — to be defined as merely a country artist.”
+Critical reception was equally enthusiastic: Texas Monthly called the record “an album so remarkable that it calls for a redefinition of the term ‘country music’ … the world that Nelson has created is so seductive that you want to linger there indefinitely.”
+Mother Jones said, “Texans have known for 15 years what Red Headed Stranger finally revealed to the world; that Nelson is simply too brilliant a songwriter, interpreter and singer — just too damn universal — to be defined as merely a country artist.”

-The album launched Nelson into the vanguard of the growing Outlaw movement in country music, and simultaneously made him one of country music’s biggest-selling stars.
-He would go on to star in a movie based on the album, and ‘Red Headed Stranger’ has received numerous accolades in the decades since its release.
+The album launched Nelson into the vanguard of the growing “outlaw” movement in country music and simultaneously made him one of country music’s biggest-selling stars.
+He would go on to star in a movie based on the album; Red Headed Stranger has also received numerous accolades in the decades since its release.